Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Allocate_NCN_IP_Addresses.md

             | jq -r '.access_token')
     ```

-1. Determine the component name (xname) of the NCN by referring to the HMN of the systems SHCD, if it has not been determined yet.
+1. (`ncn-m#`) Determine the component name (xname) of the NCN by referring to the HMN of the systems SHCD, if it has not been determined yet.

     Sample row from the `HMN` tab of an SHCD:
     | Source (J20)    | Source Rack (K20) | Source Location (L20) | (M20) | Parent (N20) | (O20)| Source Port (P20) | Destination (Q20) | Destination Rack (R20) | Destination Location (S20) | (T20) | Destination Port (U20) |